nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <br>

 ### 3.7 Clearing `clear`
-This section show features that deals with the clearing of entries in the RemindMe app.
+This section shows features that deals with the clearing of entries in the RemindMe app.
 <br>
 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 All cleared data cannot be recover.